yochananscharf/carnd/Advaned_lane_detection/project_4_writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
 I did warping before tresholding.
 This is probably the reason the thrasholding worked so well with a single color channel.
 For finding the lines I used the sliding window for every frame.
 Improvement would be to use the first lines as a starting point for subsequent ones thus saving run-time.

+### Some of the code was taken from the course and the forums.